deadshotsb/hello-world-of-machine-learning/README.md

 The Comma Separated Value (Border-Crossing-Entry-Data.csv) file contains the entire dataset.

-The Jupyter notebook (US-Border-Crossing-Data-Analysis.ipynb) file contains the project.
+The Jupyter notebook (IRIS_Classification.ipynb) file contains the project.

 The image(.png) file is used to supplement the Jupyter notebook.
 (Source : Google images)